Kim Kardashian And Paris Hilton Lead Celeb Condolences To Chrissy Teigen And John Legend After Losing Baby

 Kim Kardashian and Paris Hilton have joined a host of celebrities sending condolences to Chrissy Teigen and John Legend following the tragic news they have lost their baby.
 The Inquisitr reported Wednesday evening the couple had confirmed the tragic news on Instagram.

-Celeb pals quickly rallied around Legend and Teigen, sending messages of support on the Instagram post comment section.
+Celeb pals quickly rallied around Legend and Teigen, sending messages of support on the Instagram post comments section.

 Kim Kardashian sent condolences from herself and husband Kanye West.